 Poor Leadership Affects Employee Loyalty

-Managers also substantially influence personnel promotion and development.
-According to a Gallup study, 67% of employees only feel weak loyalty towards their companies, a result that was associated with poor leadership qualities at management level.
-But in what way should managers change?
-Based on the 2014 Employee Engagement Index, they need to demonstrate accessibility, competence and goal-oriented leadership.
+Managers also influence personnel promotion and development.
+According to a Gallup study, 67% of employees only feel weak loyalty towards their companies, a result that was associated with poor leadership qualities at the management level.

 - Accessibility: Managers should always be approachable, including with regard to issues outside work.